mehakraina2108/Lab-5_202001220/README.md

 tools are SonarQube, PMD, ESLint, and Pylint.
 ********************************
 The list of tools to use for Python are:
-● Mypy
+- Mypy
-● Pylint
+- Pylint
-● Pyflakes
+- Pyflakes
-● Pycodestyle (pep8)
+- Pycodestyle (pep8)
-● Flake8
+- Flake8
-● Prospector
+- Prospector
-● Bandit
+- Bandit

-# The tool that I will use is Pylint
+# The tool that I used is Pylint